 The Advisory, Conciliation and Arbitration Service (ACAS) have expertise on employment matters.
 They have a Helpline that deals with issues relating to employment.
 The Helpline provides clear, confidential, independent and impartial advice to assist the caller in resolving issues in the workplace.

 Call the Helpline on 0300 123 1100

 Customers with a hearing or speech impairment may prefer to contact ACAS using the Text Relay service.
 You can contact the ACAS Helpline using Text Relay by dialling 18001 0300 123 1100.
 Your questions will be relayed to the Helpline adviser who answers the call and a real-time conversation will take place.

 Alternatively, you can use Helpline Online.
 This automated system learns from your questions and, as more people use it, will get better at providing the most relevant answer to your query.

 Also, you can find and/or download some free information from their website including eight step-by-step guides for small employers on how to hire, manage and get the best from staff and their booklet 'A Guide for new employers’.
-This is not specific to employers of personal assistants but nevertheless, contains some useful general information on the employment law issues involved in being an employer.
+This is not specific to employers of PAs but nevertheless, contains some useful general information on the employment law issues involved in being an employer.